fronbasal/serve/readme.md

 go get -v github.com/fronbasal/serve
 ```

-Binary releases are availible on the [release page](https://github.com/fronbasal/serve/releases).
-You can compile the binaries yourself by using the Makefile.
+Binary releases are available on the [release page](https://github.com/fronbasal/serve/releases) or can be compiled utilizing the Makefile.

 ## Usage:
 ```